 Dear Your Teen:

 My 14-year-old is asking to disengage from the family.
 She feels that I attack and that she is never heard.
 She raises her voice in a way that appears disrespectful, but she does not see it that way.
-We are constantly standing off.
+My daughter doesn’t listen, and we are constantly standing off.
 Her older sister of 17 sees it the same way I do.
 I always look to be fair.
 What am I doing wrong?

 Parenting a teen is in general a challenging job.
 When tension arises, it can be quite difficult to manage and hard to understand why arguments are occurring.
 I’m not certain what you mean when you say your child wants to “disengage from the family,” but I will absolutely speak to an effective way in which you may be able to decrease the tension and increase communication between the two of you.